Master of Management Curriculum

 Spring Intensive (3 credits)

-(Optional) A week-long intensive held in January will include a project working side-by-side with innovative entrepreneurs in the industry.
+(Optional) A week-long intensive held in January will include a project working side-by-side with innovative entrepreneurs in entrepreneurial hospitality or real estate.

 Spring (15 credits)

 - Strategic Consulting in Organizations (3)

 - Electives (6 credits) - choose 2 courses (3 credits each)

 Specializations in Entrepreneurial Hospitality and Real Estate allow you to customize your coursework to meet your specific career goals.
 Both programs provide immersive learning experiences and opportunities to connect with our network of industry leaders.